uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

     important differences, but much code written for S runs unaltered under R. R provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series
-    analysis, classification, clustering, \...) and graphical
+    analysis, classification, clustering, ...) and graphical
     techniques, and is highly extensible.
-The S language is often the vehicle of choice for research in statistical methodology, and R provides an Open Source route to participation in that activity.One of R\'s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
-Great care has been taken over the defaults for the minor design choices in graphics, but the user retains full control.R is available as Free Software under the terms of the [Free Software Foundation](http://www.gnu.org)\'s [GNU
+The S language is often the vehicle of choice for research in statistical methodology, and R provides an Open Source route to participation in that activity.One of R's strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
+Great care has been taken over the defaults for the minor design choices in graphics, but the user retains full control.R is available as Free Software under the terms of the [Free Software Foundation](http://www.gnu.org)'s [GNU
     General Public License](http://www.r-project.org/COPYING) in source
     code form.
 It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and